ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/manage-subscriptions.md

 |---|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 1 | The agent fails to communicate to API Gateway Manager.                                                                                                                                 | Check your internet connection.
 API Gateway Manager requires an HTTPS connection.                                                                                                               |

-For additional information, see [Manage AMPLIFY Catalog subscriptions](/docs/catalog/manage_subscriptions/).
+For additional information, see [Manage Amplify Catalog subscriptions](/docs/catalog/manage_subscriptions/).